-Upon a student's initial enrollment and registration in the District, upon reenrollment following a gap in enrollment, and annually thereafter for continuing students, the District shall provide parents, guardians and adult students with notice of the District's designation of student directory data, opt-out rights, and opt-out procedures.
-The notice shall be provided via publication in the Family/Student Handbook & Directory, the District's Back-to-School Newsletter, and shall also be made available through the District website.
+Upon a student's initial enrollment and registration in the District, upon reenrollment following a gap in enrollment, and annually thereafter for continuing students, the District shall provide parents, guardians, and adult students with notice of the District's designation of student directory data, opt-out rights, and optout procedures.
+The notice shall be provided via publication in the Family Handbook and shall also be made available through the District website.